Can You See Toxic Emissions with Thermal Cameras?

 Can all gases be seen with thermal?

 Because OGI cameras visualize gas as a lack of infrared energy, if a gas does not absorb infrared radiation in the filtered bandpass it cannot be directly imaged with an Optical Gas Imager.
-For instance, noble gases such as hydrogen, oxygen, and nitrogen cannot be directly imaged.
+For instance, noble gases such as helium, oxygen, and nitrogen cannot be directly imaged.
 And even if one camera can visualize a specific gas, hydrocarbon gases for example, it will not visualize another gas that has drastically different infrared absorption properties, like SF6.
 This is why FLIR has a portfolio of OGI cameras for detection of a variety of gases.

 Can a gas be identified with thermal imaging?